Extractors in the kitchen surface

 We have developed a range of island hoods which create stylish accents with their design.
 Ceiling range hoods are less striking, but equally well suited to island cooking units.

-Ceiling range hood
+Ceiling range hoods

 In kitchens with modern designs, the island marks the transition from living area to kitchen in many ways.
 An island hood can form a visual highlight, but can also restrict the view into the living area in open-plan rooms.
 The ceiling range hood, on the other hand, creates open spaces.
 The hood integrates perfectly into modern, puristic kitchens.